 - Tucson’s population is about 80% less than Chicago.

-- Tucson's public transportation has a score of 5 out of 10 versus Chicago's higher score of 9.
+- Tucson’s public transportation score of 5 out of 10 is lower than Chicago’s score of 9.

 - Tucson is less walkable than Chicago with a score of 43 out of 100 vs Chicago’s 77 out of 100.

-- Tucson has a bike-friendliness score 66 out of 100, which means it isn't as accessible to and safe for cyclists as Chicago, which has a score of 72 out of 100.
+- Tucson has a bike-friendliness score of 66 out of 100, which means it isn’t as accessible or safe for cyclists as Chicago, which has a score of 72.

 - Tucson’s crime rate is higher than Chicago with a score of 54.43 compared to Chicago’s 35.19.
 This means that Tucson neighborhoods are safer than 54.43% of all U.S. neighborhoods, and Chicago neighborhoods are safer than 35.19%.